 Muschamp Rd

-Some question the wisdom of preventing hotlinking, they obviously haven’t had half of their bandwidth taken up by it.
+Some question the wisdom of preventing hotlinking, they obviously haven’t had half of their bandwidth taken by thieves.
 I’m still investigating how to allow the various search engines and feed readers to access the images.
 I had a more elaborate solution, but like I said it didn’t work with my blog subdomain.
-It did work on my other subdomains however.
+It did work on my other subdomains.

-The third feature/plan was to allow me to post links to certain images on forums myself.
+The third feature/plan/requirement was to allow me to personally post links to certain images on forums.
 These images were only used on these forums and I put them in their own subdirectory.
 This was actually fairly easy to make work.

 So what do you need to do to replicated my solution?
 Well first it takes three .htaccess files.
 One goes in your root directory where your index file is.
 On my webhost that directory is called public_html.
 You also need another .htaccess file to go in the directory you want to allow hotlinking to.
 Finally I needed to modify the existing .htaccess file in my blog subdomain directory.